Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 After two months, the majority of tummy time should be done on the floor although you can still use alternate positions.
 The goal is to have your baby doing tummy time “independently” so they can explore and play freely (with supervision)!

-This a great video from pathways.org that shows examples of tummy time activities for two month olds.
+This is a great video from Pathways.org that shows examples of tummy time activities for two-month-olds.

 After Two Months